 Warren County, Mississippi (the County) is a political subdivision of the State of Mississippi.
 The County is governed by an elected five-member Board of Supervisors.
-Accounting principles generally accepted in the United States of America require Warren County to present these financial statements on the primary government and its component unit which has significant operational or financial relationships with the County.
+Accounting principles generally accepted in the United States of America require Warren County to present these financial statements on the primary government and its component units which have significant operational or financial relationships with the County.
+There are no outside organizations that should be included as component units of the County's reporting entity.